oliviawestmacottssw/SSW.Rules.Content/rules/do-you-always-use-data-connection-library-for-infopath-forms/rule.md

 - It allows you to change the data source definition in one place, without having to worry about changing the same definition in 50 forms and excel spreadsheets.
 - A centralized data connection library also helps your users to locate data easily.
 - Your users don't want to know the intricate details on how to get a particular data - they just want the data and have the form working!
-So if you as the administrator provides it for them, they will love you, they will use it, and you will have an easier time managing your SharePoint site!​
+So if you as the administrator provides it for them, they will love you, they will use it, and you will have an easier time managing your SharePoint site!

 Everyone wins!